Uevertonsantos/entrega-facil/replit.md

 - July 09, 2025.
 Added client sync API endpoints for receiving merchants, deliverers, and deliveries data
 - July 09, 2025.
 Created Windows service integration for auto-start functionality
 - July 09, 2025.
 Developed comprehensive installer with business configuration and license key validation
+- July 09, 2025.
+Added new fields "Vehicle Model" and "Vehicle Plate" to deliverer registration and management
+- July 09, 2025.
+Updated all interfaces to use "Taxa da Plataforma" instead of "Comissão" for consistency
+- July 09, 2025.
+Enhanced new deliverer modal with complete form including vehicle information

 ## User Preferences